Esperanza (Enrique Iglesias song)

 "Esperanza" (English: "Hope") is a song by Spanish singer Enrique Iglesias for his third studio album Cosas del Amor (1998).
 It was co-written by Iglesias and Chein García-Alonso with Rafael Pérez-Botija handling its production.
 A power ballad, it is a confessional song of love and forgiveness.
 Upon "Esperanza"'s release, one reviewer lauded Iglesias's vocals and the song's arrangements while another found it too similar to his debut single "Si Tú Te Vas".
 Filmed in Malibu, California, the accompanying music video for "Esperanza" was directed by Emmanuel Lubezki, which won Video of the Year at the 11th Annual Lo Nuestro Awards in 1999.
 "Esperanza" also won "Song of the Year" and an American Society of Composers, Authors and Publishers (ASCAP) Latin Award in the same year.
 Commercially, it reached number one in Guatemala, Nicaragua, and Panama as well as the Billboard Hot Latin Songs and Latin Pop Airplay charts in the United States, while becoming a top-five hit in Colombia, Costa Rica, Honduras and El Salvador.

 Background and composition

 On 30 July 1998, Iglesias announced that he was recording his third studio album, Cosas del Amor, at Ocean Way Recording in Los Angeles, California.
-It was produced by Spanish producer Rafael Pérez-Botija, who had previously worked with Iglesias on his past records.
+It was produced by Spanish producer Rafael Pérez-Botija, who had previously worked with Iglesias on his records.
 Cosas del Amor, which was released on 22 September 1998, features a collection of power ballads.
 One of the ballads from the album, "Esperanza", was written by Iglesias and Chein Alonso Garcia and is a "confessional song of forgiveness and love".
 The song was later included on Iglesias's compilation albums The Best Hits (1999) and the deluxe edition of Enrique Iglesias: 95/08 Éxitos (2008).